ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Our Approach

 \section{Our Approach}

-In this section, we present \textbf{Vi}sion-\textbf{L}anguage \textbf{A}ttention \textbf{D}istillation (\ours{}), a method for socially aware robot navigation. \ours{} enables real-time, resource-efficient navigation by distilling social reasoning from large Vision-Language Models (VLMs) into a compact transformer-based model.
+In this section, we present \ours{}, a method for socially aware robot navigation. \ours{} enables real-time, resource-efficient navigation by distilling social reasoning from large Vision-Language Models (VLMs) into a compact transformer-based model.
 Our method consists of four key components:

-\begin{itemize} \item \textbf{Data Generation}: A dataset is constructed by leveraging VLMs to generate socially guided attention maps that highlight navigation-relevant regions. \item \textbf{Distilled Model}: A lightweight transformer-based model is fine-tuned to align with VLM-derived attention maps to ensure socially compliant decision-making. \item \textbf{Attention-Guided Loss Function}: An Attention consistency loss function refines model attention to balance trajectory learning with social awareness. \item \textbf{Socially Aware Motion Planner}: A Model Predictive Control (MPC) planner integrates the distilled attention to generate smooth and adaptive robot movement. \end{itemize}
+\begin{itemize} \item \textbf{Data Generation}: A dataset is constructed by leveraging VLMs to generate socially guided attention maps that highlight navigation-relevant regions. \item \textbf{Distilled Model}: A lightweight transformer-based model is fine-tuned to align with VLM-derived attention maps to ensure socially compliant decision-making. \item \textbf{Attention-Guided Loss Function}: An Attention consistency loss function refines model attention to balance trajectory learning with social awareness. \item \textbf{Socially Aware Motion Planner}: A Dynamic Window Approach (DWA) planner integrates the distilled attention to generate smooth and adaptive robot movement. \end{itemize}

 The overall system architecture is shown in Fig. \ref{fig:system-arch}.
 The following subsections describe each component in detail.